"

 Assessment

-Following the Aged Care Interprofessional Placement Experience, you will attend and participate in a class debriefing session, where you can discuss their individual experiences in an interactive classroom setting.
+Following the Aged Care placement experience, you will attend and participate in a class debriefing session, where you can discuss your individual experiences in an interactive classroom/online session.

-A template to complete the assessment activity for this experience will be available in your ePortfolio with instructions on the PHRM3101/PHRM3102 Blackboard site.
+A template to complete the assessment activity for this experience will be available in your ePortfolio with instructions on the PHRM3101/PHRM3102 Ultra site.

 To Know

-• These placements are sourced by the School of Pharmacy and students will be allocated to the sites based on their term address.
+• These placements are sourced by the School of Pharmacy and Pharmaceutical Sciences and students will be allocated to the sites based on their term address.

-• Students will usually attend placements in pairs.
+• Students will attend placements in small groups.

 • There are strict compliance requirements to protect the safety of vulnerable residents.
 Be sure to read and action all communication from the HMBS Placement Ready Team.